nd-02110114/gitbook-plugin-workbox/README.md

-# Gitbook WorkBox Plugin
+# Gitbook Workbox Plugin

-This plugin uses WorkBox - a module written by Google - to automatically generate a service worker and include it in your gitbook output.
+This plugin uses Workbox - a module written by Google - to automatically generate a service worker and include it in your gitbook output.

 ## Installing